 1. Timex Ironman Sleek 50

-Timex is a name that resonates with watches in general, so it should be of no surprise that they’re listed here.
-The Ironman Sleek 50 sets a bold statement with its modern design with sporty undertones all held together by a polyurethane strap that allows for excellent ventilation and flexibility.
+Timex is a name that resonates with watches in general, so it should be of no surprise that they continue to offer great watches.
+The Ironman Sleek 50 sets a bold statement.
+Its modern design with sporty undertones is held together by a polyurethane strap that allows for excellent ventilation and flexibility.
 As part of its name implies, the sleek design will fit comfortably on a slender wrist without inhibiting movement or looking too bulky.

-Aside from its design elements, the Sleek 50 has an easy to use push button format that gives its wearer access to all the watches features.
-Thanks to the INDIGLO function found in Timex pieces, you can see your digital display at night access through any button while in the NIGHT-MODE.
+Aside from its design elements, the Sleek 50 has an easy to use push-button format that gives its wearer easy access to all features.
+And thanks to the INDIGLO function found in Timex pieces, you can see your digital display easily at night.

-Keeping track of your workouts with this watch is made easy thanks to the training log which records workouts by date, best lap times and the total time you were exercising.
+Keeping track of your workouts with this watch is made easy thanks to the training log that records workouts by date, best lap times, and the total time you were exercising.
 If you don’t need GPS, the Sleek 50 is an economical yet rugged option.

 - Lap Clock

 2. Armitron Digital Sports Watch 45/7053LTG

 If you need a watch that does it all, Armitron has designed one that will meet your needs and more.
 The 7053LTG starts off by presenting a brilliant 36-millimeter display that’s surrounded by a metallic green casing that brings style and durability to the watch itself.
 The band is made from a soft-touch resin that stays comfortably in place throughout the day.